atimpone/aws-foundation-journey/1-dev-environments/2-7-onboard-dev-teams.md

 Now that you've established the two development oriented groups in AWS SSO and wired these groups to a set of permissions and AWS accounts, your next step is to create a user in AWS SSO for each development team member.

+***...add instructions...refer to earlier section where they already added the foundation team users...***

 ## 4. Enable Foundation Team Members Access Their Development AWS Account